toothbrush/toothbrush.github.io/_recipes/far-aux-pruneaux.md

 1. Ajouter enfin le parfum, mélanger à nouveau.
 Terminer en ajoutant les pruneaux.
 1. Verser la pâte dans le moule généreusement beurré, déposer quelques noisettes de beurre à la surface et enfourner pour 40 minutes environ. (or a lot longer according to A)
+1. (when it was getting dark on top after ±40-60 minutes of 190, i dialed back the temperature to about 160 for another while)
 1. Pour finir: Laisser refroidir totalement à température ambiante avant de servir.
 Bon appétit !

+## Notes

+- Julie R, 32, bretonne, gives the result of this recipe a thumbs-up.
+She confirmed that the way i did it (baking it way longer than suggested) for a stiff, yellow, browned on top result was correct, and that it shouldn't be pale and runny.

+- Cooking time in original recipe is way off.

+- I used about 15ml of orange blossom water, but it wasn't terribly pungent.
+Could easily increase.

+- Mixing flour and eggs at the start seems like a crazy mess, why does one do this?
+It remained lumpy beyond repair until the very end.
+Perhaps try change the order of the ingredients next time?